jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On/Azure SQL Database HOL.md

     _Enabling developer mode_

 1. In Solution Explorer, right-click the "OrderViewServices" solution (the solution, not the project) and select **Add -> New Project**.
 Select **Blank App (Universal Windows)** as the project type and name the project "OrderView."
 Then click **OK**.
-When prompted tp choose platform versions, accept the defaults.
+When prompted to choose platform versions, accept the defaults.

     ![Adding a UWP project](Images/vs-add-new-uwp-project.png)